ArjanCodes/examples/f_strings/README.md

 In my opinion, there's no reason to still use the other formatting options.
 F-strings should cover all your formatting needs.

 I hope you enjoyed this video.
 If you did, give it a like and consider subscribing to my channel.
+Next to string formatting Python has lots of other interesting features, like support for functional programming which is really cool.
+If you want to learn more, check out this video.
 Thanks for watching, take care, and see you soon.